openSUSE/news-o-o/_posts/2011-06-09-new-leadership-inside-the-medical-project.markdown

 Today, the team announces a shift in leadership and a road map for the future.

-Two years after the start of this project, the former team leader Sascha Manns has stepped down and Athanasios Ilias RousinopoulosÂ will take over.
+Two years after the start of this project, the former team leader Sascha Manns has stepped down and Athanasios Ilias Rousinopoulos will take over.
 Last November, the first official release was published with a range of desktop and server packages. openSUSE medical is now part of the [Linux Medical Taskforce](http://www.linux.com/community/groups/viewgroup/1264-Medical+Task+Force) and has exciting plans for the future.
 These include: